tryolabs/norfair-ros-dev/README.md

 rosrun publisher publisher.py
 ```

-Keep in mind that you need to upload a video inside this folder and adapt the path in the `publisher.py` file.
+Keep in mind that you need to upload a video inside the `publisher/src` folder and adapt the path in the `publisher.py` file.